Chancellor challenged over 'little extras' for schools

 Video

-A one-off payment promised to schools in the Budget is for "whiteboards" and "laptop computers", the chancellor told the Today programme.
+A one-off payment promised to schools in the Budget is for "whiteboards" and "laptop computers", says the chancellor.

-Philip Hammond pledged £400m for schools in England to buy "that extra bit of kit".
+Philip Hammond pledged £400m for schools in England and told Today it would buy "that extra bit of kit".

-Teachers and parents have reacted with anger to the announcement as school leaders have been campaigning for better funding for resources like more teachers.

-Philip Hammond said he would look at teachers' pay in the Spending Review.

 -